If planning constrains housing supply, how does it do it?

-What I do have a view about is the effect of the change in zoning on overall pricing in the housing market.
+What I do have is a view about the effect of the change in zoning on overall pricing in the housing market.
 Private property markets are not in the business of minimising their economic returns by flooding the market, so I expect essentially no noticeable price effects.
 If this occurs, then we need to really take a closer look at the assumed counterfactuals of the analysis being used.

 UPDATE [May 2022]:

 That Auckland paper I think oversteps the mark on claiming that these additional approvals equate to supply.
 Especially this part from pp17-18.

 This figure implies that consents issued per year have approximately doubled as a result of the policy, which averaged at 4,213 dwellings between 2010 and 2015.
 The additional 19,725 consents correponds to an increase of 3.74% in the cityís extant housing stock.
 Statistics New Zealand estimates that there were 530,300 dwellings in Auckland by the end of 2016.10 Because completions of consented dwellings range between 95% and 99% (outside of recessionary periods), the cumulative completed construction enabled by the policy implies is between 3.53% (= 19,725/530,300 0.95) and 3.68% (= 19,725/530,300 0.99) of the dwelling stock of Auckland.
 Consents in upzoned areas continue to trend upwards.
 So the full impact of the policy will likely not be known for several more years.

 Applying the same approach to the sample based on Area Unit geographies with control variables (see Section 5.5.2 above) implies an additional 25,631 consents.